Search results for

 How do lithium-polymer batteries work?

 Lithium-polymer battery technology is newer than lithium-ion.
 It didn’t appear on the scene until the 1970s and has only made its way into smartphones much more recently.
-The technology has become increasingly popular in smartphones that make use of super fast charging technologies.
-This is because Li-Poly batteries tend to be a bit more robust than Li-Ion.
+The technology has become increasingly popular in smartphones that make use of super fast charging technologies like USB Power Delivery.
+This is because Li-Poly tends to be a bit more robust than Li-Ion.

 Lithium-polymer technology again uses a positive and negative electrode but with a dry solid, porous chemical, or gel-like electrolyte, rather than a liquid.
 As a result, polymer batteries can offer a lower profile, flexible, and more robust designs.
 They also have a lower chance of leaking electrolytes resulting in thermal runaway.
 In a nutshell, they’re a fair bit safer.
 However, they aren’t completely immune from issues arising from being punctured, stressed, or overheated.

 A major drawback of this technology is a notably higher manufacturing cost, which means more expensive gadgets and smartphones compared to Li-ion.
 The lithium-polymer life cycle is also shorter and the batteries store less energy than the same-sized Li-ion.
-This isn’t so ideal if you want your product to last a very long time.
-These cells also still use protection circuits to keep voltages operating within safe limits too.
+This isn’t so ideal if you want your product to be safe from premature battery degradation.
+These cells also still use protection circuits to keep voltages operating within safe limits even under stressful charging environments.

 Both battery types have their pros and cons.
 Generally speaking, lithium-ion batteries offer the highest capacities at the lowest prices.
 Handy if you want an inexpensive Android phone with the best battery life.
 Li-ion’s drawbacks are a gradual self-discharge, not that this matters too much for phones that are always on, and the tiny, but not zero potential for safety issues.